effektif/admin-docs/docs/update.rst

 Revisit the configuration files
 -------------------------------
-Upon upgrading to a newer version, it might be necessary to update existing configuration files and add, remove, or modify some values.
-Therefore, it is necessary that you refer to section :ref:`configure-effektif` and make sure your Effektif configuration file is up-to-date before starting the system again.
+After upgrading to a newer version, it might be necessary to update existing configuration files and add, remove, or modify some values.
+Refer to section :ref:`configure-effektif` and make sure your Effektif configuration file is up-to-date before starting the system again.

 Start Effektif
 --------------